Brihadaranyaka Upanishad

-The Brihadaranyaka Upanishad is estimated to have been composed about 7th–6th century BCE, excluding some parts estimated to have been composed after the Chandogya Upanishad.
+The Brihadaranyaka Upanishad is estimated to have been composed about 7th–6th century BCE.
+The Sanskrit text is preserved in two recensions, Mādhyandina and Kāṇva, and survives in medieval palm‑leaf manuscripts, the oldest of which date to the 12th century CE.
+Extant manuscripts are held in the National Archives of Nepal (via the Nepal–German Manuscript Preservation Project), the Sarasvati Bhavana Granthalaya in Varanasi, and later paper manuscripts in the Bhandarkar Oriental Research Institute in Pune.
 The Sanskrit language text is contained within the Shatapatha Brahmana, which is itself a part of the Shukla Yajur Veda.

 The Brihadaranyaka Upanishad is a treatise on Ātman (Self), includes passages on metaphysics, ethics, and a yearning for knowledge that influenced various Indian religions, ancient and medieval scholars, and attracted secondary works such as those by Adi Shankara and Madhvacharya.

 Chronology

 The chronology of Brihadaranyaka Upanishad, like other Upanishads, is uncertain and contested.
 The chronology is difficult to resolve because all opinions rest on scanty evidence, an analysis of archaism, style, and repetitions across texts, driven by assumptions about the likely evolution of ideas, and on presumptions about which philosophy might have influenced which other Indian philosophies.
 Patrick Olivelle states, "in spite of claims made by some, in reality, any dating of these documents (early Upanishads) that attempts a precision closer than a few centuries is as stable as a house of cards".

 The chronology and authorship of the Brihadaranyaka Upanishad, along with Chandogya and Kaushitaki Upanishads, is further complicated because they are compiled anthologies of literature that must have existed as independent texts before they became part of these Upanishads.

 The exact year and even the century of the Upanishad's composition is unknown.
 Scholars have offered different estimates ranging from 900 BCE to 600 BCE, all preceding Buddhism.
-Brihadaranyaka is one of the first Upanishads, along with that of Jaiminiya Upanishad and Chandogya Upanishads.
+Brihadaranyaka is one of the first Upanishads, along with Jaiminiya Upanishad and Chandogya Upanishads.
 The Brihadaranyaka Upanishad was in all likelihood composed in the earlier part of 1st millennium BCE, in the 7th–6th century BCE, give or take a century or so, according to Patrick Olivelle.
 The text was likely a living document and some verses were edited over some time before the 6th century BCE.